ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 *— Unconscious perceptible change.*

 In short, what was important was not the light, but a combination of the change itself and its grade.
-To increase their productivity, they had to find somthing to change that was at same time: global enough to touch everybody, light enough to avoid triggering a conscious reaction, and significant enough to touch their subconscious, thus their feeling.
+To increase their productivity, they had to find something to change that was at same time: global enough to touch everybody, light enough to avoid triggering a conscious reaction, and significant enough to touch their subconscious, thus their feeling.

 This story taught me how both sensitive and subtle we are, as human beings.

-**Our behaviors change because our environment does while – surprisingly – these behaviors are more impacted by understated influences than by momentous transformations.** Indeed, when an influence cause our consciousness to react, our evanescent emotions often drown our lasting feelings.
+**Our behaviors change because our environment does while – surprisingly – these behaviors are more impacted by understated influences than by momentous transformations.** Indeed, when an influence causes our consciousness to react, our evanescent emotions often drown our lasting feelings.
 We react instead of changing.

 This paradox helped me understand so many things about how people and communities act, and react.